Easy Guide to Funding for Speech-Language Pathology Services in BC (Updated 2026)

 If you do have a diagnosis, the Autism Funding Unit provides financial assistance for eligible services and supports that promote skill development for children living with Autism Spectrum Disorder.
 If you are receiving AFU funding, ensure you sign up to My Family Services.

-Click to access Autism Funding Unit’s website and forms.
+Access the Autism Funding Unit‘s website and forms.

 The first step is to contact your local public health unit for free evaluation and therapy.
 See our article on Accessing Free Public Health SLP Services for more information about how children under the age of 5 can access public SLP services.